Agilemania

 Curious about why you should consider getting a Scrum Master Certification?
 We have all you need to know, including who a Scrum Master is and their responsibilities.

-Book Your Seat!In project management, an MVP represents a deliverable milestone that ensures the team stays on track and aligns with stakeholder expectations.
+An MVP represents a deliverable milestone in project management, that ensures the team stays on track and aligns with stakeholder expectations.
 It’s a way to manage scope and resources effectively.

 Example: A project manager overseeing a mobile app development project might focus on launching a working version with essential features like login and basic navigation, leaving advanced features for future phases.